Trail Maintenance

 Trail Monitoring

-GATC volunteers regularly monitor and evaluate trail conditions in order to plan future maintenance activities, generally in coordination with the ATC and US Forest Service personnel.
+GATC volunteers regularly monitor and evaluate trail and facility conditions to plan future maintenance activities.
+Major rehabilitation projects and trail relocations are performed with the approval of and in coordination with the Appalachian Trail Conservancy and U.S. Forest Service personnel.

 Trail Safety

 GATC considers safety to be of prime importance in carrying out its trail management and maintenance duties.
-GATC members and guests are encouraged to practice safe work habits and wear appropriate personal protective equipment.
-Each work session kicks off with a safety talk to ensure everyone is reminded of proper tool use and safety.
+GATC members and guests are required to practice safe work habits and wear appropriate personal protective equipment when performing trail maintenance or associated tasks.
+Each GATC work session kicks off with a safety talk to ensure everyone is familiar with proper tool use and safety procedures.

 Backcountry Sanitation

-GATC has installed “moldering privies” at each shelter location in Georgia.
+GATC has installed “moldering privies” at each shelter location along the Appalachian Trail in Georgia.
 Privy maintenance involves regularly providing wood chips to each location.
 Privy maintenance is one of the most challenging things that our volunteer maintainers do.

 Rock Crew

-The GATC Rock Crew is a cadre of volunteers trained in the moving, shaping, and building with large rocks.
-The crew builds steps, staircases, crib walls, and any other needed stone structures on the trail.
+The GATC Rock Crew is a cadre of volunteers trained in the moving, shaping, and building of trail structures with large rocks.
+The rock crew builds steps, staircases, crib walls, and any other stone structures on the trail.

 Training and Certification

-Volunteers who become maintainers attend programs designed to enhance maintenace skills as well as receive on-the-job training from more experienced club members.
+Volunteers who become maintainers attend programs designed to enhance maintenance skills and to provide on-the-job training from more experienced club members.

 The use of crosscut saws and chainsaws requires special training and certification by the U.S. Forest Service.
 Training classes are scheduled each year for those maintainers who wish to acquire these skills.
 Members are allowed to use these saws only after successfully attaining certification.

-The GATC maintains 115 sections of trail approximately a mile long.
-If you have experience and would like to maintain a section, or are a beginner and would like to be trained to help maintain a section, contact the GATC Trail Supervisor: This email address is being protected from spambots.
-You need JavaScript enabled to view it..
+The GATC maintains 115 sections of trail, each approximately a mile long.
+If you have experience and would like to maintain a section, or are a beginner and would like to be trained to help maintain a section, contact us!

 Trail Maintenance Resources